 Dreams have always enchanted us.
 As kid they were a portal to all of our fantasies.
 In youth, in them we saw our goals, our ambitions.
-But as we grow up, the dreams became just dreams.
+But as we grow up, the dreams become just dreams.
 Not only they reduce in their frequency of occurrence.
 They also lose that vividness that were so common during our childhood, that really took us to a whole new different world.

 But sometimes, rarely though, we see a dream that really takes us off guard.
-It takes us to a completely new world, or bring out a hidden and suppressed emotion.
+It takes us into a completely new world, or bring out a hidden and suppressed emotion.
 We get up and revel in its freshness, relish the prospect and bask in its light.

-I have always been a deep sleeper, and my dreams as vivid as a reality.
+I have always been a deep sleeper, and my dreams are as vivid as reality.
 The dreams aren’t only vivid, they are lucid too.
 This meant, I am not just a passive observer in my dreams, rather I live inside my dream with a part of my conscious awake enough to force changes in my dreams to my liking.